Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.azure.webjobs.extensions.eventgrid-readme.md

 ms.devlang: dotnet
 ms.service: eventgrid
 ---
-# Azure WebJobs EventGrid client library for .NET - Version 3.2.0
+# Azure WebJobs EventGrid client library for .NET - version 3.2.0

 This extension provides functionality for receiving Event Grid webhook calls in Azure Functions, allowing you to easily write functions that respond to any event published to Event Grid.